Last Updated on April 14, 2022 by Grow with Bovees

 Annual Ryegrass Seed

-Annual ryegrass holds one over the perennial type, since it lives longer, saving you a bit of your hard-earned cash.
-But, if your lawn is prone to diseases, perennial is more stubborn.
+The annual variety holds one over the perennial rye type, since it lives longer, saving you a bit of your hard-earned cash.
+But, if your lawn is prone to diseases, perennials are more stubborn.

 - Great for full-year green grass.